 #4 Monitor Fulfillment Centers

-If you use fulfillment centers or warehouses for order fulfillment rather than merchant fulfillment, you don’t have much hands-on control.
+If you use 3PLs rather than fulfill the orders yourself, you don’t have much hands-on control.
 What happens at the warehouse (while still your responsibility as far as your customers are concerned) is mostly out of your hands.
 You need to pay close attention to how your fulfillment partners are performing by monitoring key metrics including throughput, quality and supplier performance.

 This data can help you identify areas that you might need to address with your fulfillment centers and warehouses for improvement.